 The premise of the initial phase of the Pedaling Astronomer Project was that I would deliver telescope views of the Sun in each of the 48 states in the months leading up to the eclipse and explain how the event would appear from that location.
 But I was overly ambitious; I managed just 37 states before the eclipse.
 In truth, there was no eclipse-related reason to pedal the remaining 11 states afterward, but I doubted I’d have another chance to experience them by bike if I didn’t continue on, and so, I did.

 I believed the journey had the potential to encourage others to consider trying what I knew to be two uniquely wholesome, life-enhancing activities: exploring new places by bicycle and observing celestial wonders through telescopes.
-I still believe that, and the project succeeded, to varying degrees, at both goals.
+I still believe that, and the project continues to succeed at both goals.

 Ah, but bicycles!
 There is something truly satisfying – more fundamentally human – about the pace of bike travel, a sense of connection I’d missed in earlier life.
 My bike continues to introduce me to fascinating people in whom I find lasting connections, people I’d never encounter ensconced at highway speeds in the glass-and-steel cocoon of an automobile.

 Having retired from editor duties in 2018, I’m free now to focus fully on the continuing goals of the Pedaling Astronomer Project, although I still contribute articles to the astro-tech magazine and do freelance work for other publications, from time to time.
 Turns out, traveling constantly by bicycle is addictive, so I do, while still sharing views of the heavens along the way.